ummehani99/Exam-Management-System-Semester-project-/README.md

-# Exam-Management-System-Semester-project-
+# Exam-Result-Management-System-Semester-project-
 C-based Exam Management System for Sindh Madressatul Islam University: manage students, marks, grades, and toppers
-# Exam Management System
+# Exam Result Management System

 ## Project Overview
-This project is an *Exam Management System* developed using the *C programming language*.
+This project is an *Exam Result Management System* developed using the *C programming language*.
 It is designed to manage student examination records in a structured and efficient manner.
 The system helps in storing, calculating, and displaying student academic data.